 Central Government set a baseline level for each authority identifying the expected level of retained business rates and a top up or tariff amount to ensure that all authorities receive their baseline amount.
 Tariffs due from authorities payable to Central Government are used to finance the top ups to those authorities who do not achieve thier targeted baseline funding.
-Darlington is a top up authority and in 2019/20 it received a grant of £7.180m.
+Darlington is a top up authority and in 2020/21 it received a grant of £7.297m.

-Notes to the Collection Fund of Darlington Borough Council for year ended 31 March 2020
+Notes to the Collection Fund of Darlington Borough Council for year ended 31 March 2021

-In addition to the local management of business rates, authorities are expected to finance appeals made in respect of rateable values as defined by the Valuation Office and hence business rates outstanding as at 31 March 2020.
+In addition to the local management of business rates, authorities are expected to finance appeals made in respect of rateable values as defined by the Valuation Office and hence business rates outstanding as at 31 March 2021.
 As such authorities are required to make a provision for these amounts in the same proportion as the precepting shares (49:50:1).
-In 2019/20 the total provision was reviewed and due to a reduction in the 2010 valuation of £0.044m it reduced to £1.768m, a total reduction of £0.044m (no reduction in 2017 valuation).
+In 2020/21 the total provision was reviewed and was kept at £1.768m (no reduction in either the 2010 or 2017 Valuations).

-The total national non-domestic rateable value at 31st March 2020 was £85.661m (£85.090m in 2018/19).
-The non-domestic rating multiplier for 2019/20 was 50.4p per £ (49.3p per £ in 2018/19) and the small business non-domestic rating multiplier for 2019/20 was 49.1p per £ (48.0p per £ in 2018/19).
+The total national non-domestic rateable value at 31st March 2021 was £88.889m (£85.661m in 2019/20).
+The non-domestic rating multiplier for 2020/21 was 51.2p per £ (50.4p per £ in 2019/20) and the small business non-domestic rating multiplier for 2020/21 was 49.9p per £ (49.1p per £ in 2019/20).